grkvlt/hyperledger-brooklyn-sawtooth/docs/troubleshooting.md

 If provisioning succeeds but deployment still fails then this is likely to be a problem with installing and running a specific entity.

-In the application view click on the failed enity and then click on the activities tab.
+In the application view click on the failed entity and then click on the activities tab.
 You can now see the activity that failed (usually start).
 Drill down into this by clicking on it and drill down further into each failed step until you reach the step that actually failed.
 You should see the stdin, stdout, stderr, and environment that was run in that step.
 Opening each of these will give you